What is erectile dysfunction ?

 Medications for ED

-There are prescription drug advertisements advertising ED treatments which include drugs such as Tadalista, Kamagra, and Vilitra during just about every television case.
+There are prescription medication advertisements advertising ED treatments which include medications such as Tadalista, Kamagra, and Vilitra during just about every television case.
 These oral medicines operate by causing penile dilation of the blood vessels, increasing blood flow to the penis, and helping to induce an erection if the man is sexually aroused.

 To help sustain an erection, an ED ring is positioned around the base of the penis to slow blood flow back from your penis.
 Some are made of lightweight materials such as rubber, silicone, or plastic, some of which are made of metal.